olivier-compilatio/Text-Summarization-MMR/README.md

 # TextSummarization-MMR

+Fork modifying this code to work for French

 MMR (Maximum Marginal Relevance) is an extractive summarization that was introduced by Jaime Carbonell and Jade Goldstein. http://repository.cmu.edu/cgi/viewcontent.cgi?article=1330&context=compsci